How To Get Into Columbia Business School

 Students can also partake in the Chazen MBA Exchange program, which provides second-year students the opportunity to study abroad at one of over 20 partner universities for one semester.

-3. Prepare a winning CBS application
+3. Prepare a Winning CBS Application

 Last but certainly not least is knowing how to write an outstanding essay and prepare for a successful interview.
 Below are our top tips on succeeding at both of these key aspects of your CBS application!